XRPLF/clio/README.md

     transactions
     - For any remaning transactions, pull the associated NFT data from them and write them to the database.
-2. __Initial ledger loading__ We need to also scan all objects in the initial ledger, looking for any NFTokenPage objects that would not have an associated transaction recorded.
+2. __Initial ledger loading__.
+We need to also scan all objects in the initial ledger, looking for any NFTokenPage objects that would not have an associated transaction recorded.
     - Pull all objects from the initial ledger